Dual Diagnosis: Alcoholism and Other Substance Use Disorders

 There are various lifestyle factors that can make people more likely to use alcohol and other substances.

 1. Building a tolerance

 A tolerance is built when the body becomes used to a substance.
-When this happens a person with an addiction is likely to start taking more and more of substance.
+When this happens a person with an addiction is likely to start taking more and more substances.

 In the case of alcohol, they might drink stronger drinks or take drugs that feel similar.
 For instance, alcohol is a depressant, a person might therefore seek a depressant drug such as heroin or ketamine to try and experience the feeling they’re seeking.

 Mixing two depressants can be extremely dangerous as they both slow down bodily functions, including heart rate.
 Sadly, thousands of people have died by combining two depressant substances and their hearts slowing down to the point of stopping.

 Films and the media, clubs, illegal raves, festivals, even certain cities can influence how people view alcohol and drugs.
 Certain environments can make a person more likely to experiment.

 There is a rise in young people mixing alcohol with cocaine as cocaine becomes increasingly available.
 People will often mix alcohol with prescribed meds.
 People who are into “partying” might indulge in a “cocktail” of substances.